 Everyone should be alert while visiting Florida's Atlantic seaside between mid-January and early March.
 At this time the waters of Florida's most popular beaches literally teem with blacktip sharks, which migrate in search of warm water and food.
+In some years, up to 15,000 blacktip and spinner sharks have been spotted in South Florida during the annual migration.

 Therefore, such popular places as Palm Beach, Miami Beach, Singler Island, and Jupiter Inlet are not suitable for a swimming weekend, yet at the same time perfect for an exclusive wildlife watching experience.